What happens during a Reiki session

-Reiki for Animals is offered remotely via distance and in person.
+Reiki for Animals can be offered remotely via distance and in person.

 I work with all animals- companion dogs and cats, shelter animals, rabbits, from rodents and small pets to horses and farm animals, as well as wild and captive animals (such as in zoo's and aquariums).